PaulBreugnot/GraphGitHub/docs/part2.md

 users.

 So I am <strong>finally</strong> done with this article!
-Thanks for reading me, and do not hesitate to contribute or comment with some ideas! :wink:
+Thanks for reading me, and do not hesitate to contribute or contact me if you have some ideas! :wink: